szploit/SWHX-Injector/README.md

 Drag the dll into the Injector's Directory
 Make sure the dll's name matches the dll's name in the Injector, then open the injector and wait for it to inject.

+Set it to Release x64, Or make the sure to set it to x64 or x86 depending on the games architecture.